Salman Khan threat email: Mumbai cops apprehend man from Rajasthan

 Mumbai: The Mumbai police have apprehended a man from Rajasthan in connection with an email threatening actor Salman Khan that was received at the latter’s office here recently, an official said on Sunday.

-The man, a resident of Rajasthan, was nabbed by the team of Bandra police station and is being brought to Mumbai, an official said.
+The accused was nabbed by a team of Bandra police station and is being brought to Mumbai, an official said.
+The accused Dhakad Ram Bishnoi (21) is a resident of Siyagon ki Dhani in Rohicha Kalan village under the Luni police station in Jodhpur.
+He was on bail in a case of Arms Act, police said.

+Jodhpur’s DCP (West) Gaurav Yadav said a team from Mumbai’s Bandra police station arrived here to arrest Bishnoi on Sunday.
+“They asked us to assist them in detaining Bishnoi.
+We provided them support and handed Bishnoi over to the Mumbai Police,” said Yadav.

 The complaint about the threat e-mail was recently lodged at the Bandra police station by one Prashant Gunjalkar, who according to police, frequently visits the Bandra-based residence of Salman Khan and runs an artist management company.